-- Fundamental rights and freedoms This part contains the basic standards, which are essential for the existence of an enabling environment for civil society.
-These are based on fundamental human rights that should be enjoyed by both individuals and CSOs. - Necessary conditions This part contains standards that ensure additional support also critical for the development of civil society, but their existence alone without guaranteeing fundamental rights and freedoms is not sufficient to ensure that the environment is enabling.
+Fundamental rights and freedoms - This part contains the basic standards, which are essential for the existence of an enabling environment for civil society.
+These are based on fundamental human rights that should be enjoyed by both individuals and

+CSOs.
+The areas included in the CSO Meter under Fundamental rights and freedoms are:

+- o Freedom of association

+- o Equal treatment

+- Access to funding

+- o Freedom of peaceful assembly

+- o Right to participation in decision-making

+- o Freedom of expression

+- o Right to privacy

+- State duty to protect

+- Necessary conditions This part contains standards that ensure additional support

+also critical for the development of civil society, but their existence alone without

+guaranteeing fundamental rights and freedoms is not sufficient to ensure that the

+environment is enabling.
+The areas included in the CSO Meter under Necessary

+conditions are:

+- State support (including taxation and volunteering)

+- State-CSO cooperation